opencontainers/runc.io/content/extra.md

 ## Systemd Integration

-runC does not create a dameon, so it integrates well with systemd.
+runC does not create a daemon, so it integrates well with systemd.

 ```
 [Unit]